Shopify Pros & Cons

 It’s Hard to Leave

-The third limitation of Shopify is that it's hard to migrate your shop to a different ecommerce platform if you want to change providers at some point in the future.
-While you can export your orders and products as CSV files, you'll generally need to copy and paste everything else to your new website manually.
-This can be time-consuming, so it's just something to keep in mind if you might want to change platforms in the future.
+The third Shopify limitation is that it's hard to move your shop to a different ecommerce platform.
+While you can export your orders and products as CSV files, you'll need to recreate everything on your new website manually from scratch.

 In our Shopify review, we've covered numerous Shopify pros and cons so that you can walk away with a better idea of what this ecommerce platform has to offer in terms of creating and running online stores.